Esraa-creator/reading-note/class-02.md

 You should consider using an array whenever you are working with a list or a set of values that are related to each other.

-An expression evaluates into (results in) a single value.
+An expression evaluates into (results in) a single value:

 1. EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE
 2. EXPRESSIONS THAT USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE